Rubber Fatigue Mats

 Common Use Options

-The top use case for these mats is in a commercial kitchen setting, where a chef or a food preparer must stand for the majority of a shift.
-The cushioning properties of rubber help people to stand more comfortably while working at a counter space.
+The top use case for these mats is in a commercial kitchen setting, where a chef or food preparer must stand for the majority of a shift.
+The cushioning properties of rubber help people stand more comfortably while working at a counter.

-The rubber fatigue mats also will work in an industrial or factory setting where someone must stand and work for long periods of time.
-When spills are possible along an assembly line, these mats provide both cushioning properties as well as anti-slip properties.
+The rubber fatigue mats will also work in an industrial or factory setting where someone must stand and work for long periods of time.
+When spills are possible along an assembly line, these mats provide both cushioning and anti-slip properties.

 Installation Options